tekumara/notes/docker-usage.md

-`docker ps --format "table {{.Image}}\t{{.Ports}}\t{{.Names}}"` containers with nicer formatting `docker container rm CONTAINER` remove container `docker network connect NETWORK CONTAINER` add additional network to a container
+`docker ps --format "table {{.Image}}\t{{.Ports}}\t{{.Names}}"` containers with nicer formatting `docker container rm CONTAINER` remove container `docker network connect NETWORK CONTAINER` add additional network to a container `docker inspect CONTAINER | jq '.[].HostConfig.RestartPolicy'` check [restart policy](https://docs.docker.com/config/containers/start-containers-automatically/)
+`docker update --restart no CONTAINER` set restart policy to default of no, so the container doesn't start when the daemon starts up

 ## Modify existing container config

 Docker stores container metadata in `/var/lib/docker/containers/[CONTAINER_ID]/`.
 On a Mac, Docker runs as an LinuxKit xhyve process.
 You need to connect to that first and then proceed to modify the container metadata ([ref](https://www.softwareab.net/wordpress/docker-macosx-modify-hostconfig-existing-container/))

+## Troubleshooting

+### ERROR: error while removing network: network X id Y has active endpoints

+Stop any containers using the network before trying to delete it.